Yext (NYSE:YEXT) Issues Q3 2022 Earnings Guidance

 Yext (NYSE:YEXT) updated its third quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $-0.080-$-0.060 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.050.
 The company issued revenue guidance of $97.50 million-$98.50 million, compared to the consensus revenue estimate of $97.23 million.Yext also updated its FY 2022 guidance to $-0.240-$-0.200 EPS.

-Several analysts recently commented on YEXT shares.
-DA Davidson reduced their target price on Yext from $18.00 to $16.50 and set a buy rating on the stock in a report on Friday, September 3rd.
-Needham & Company LLC restated a buy rating and set a $18.00 price target on shares of Yext in a report on Friday, September 3rd.
-Morgan Stanley cut their price target on Yext from $13.00 to $12.00 and set an underweight rating on the stock in a report on Friday, September 3rd.
-Finally, Zacks Investment Research cut Yext from a hold rating to a sell rating in a report on Thursday, September 9th.
-Two analysts have rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, Yext presently has an average rating of Hold and an average target price of $16.75.
+A number of brokerages recently weighed in on YEXT.
+Needham & Company LLC reaffirmed a buy rating and set a $18.00 price objective on shares of Yext in a research report on Friday, September 3rd.
+Zacks Investment Research downgraded Yext from a hold rating to a sell rating in a research report on Thursday, September 9th.
+DA Davidson dropped their price objective on Yext from $18.00 to $16.50 and set a buy rating on the stock in a research report on Friday, September 3rd.
+Finally, Morgan Stanley dropped their price objective on Yext from $13.00 to $12.00 and set an underweight rating on the stock in a research report on Friday, September 3rd.
+Two research analysts have rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $16.75.

-In other Yext news, COO Brian Distelburger sold 16,001 shares of the business’s stock in a transaction on Wednesday, June 23rd.
-The stock was sold at an average price of $15.00, for a total value of $240,015.00.
-Following the sale, the chief operating officer now directly owns 3,044,425 shares of the company’s stock, valued at $45,666,375.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CAO Darryl Bond sold 2,338 shares of the company’s stock in a transaction on Monday, June 21st.
-The shares were sold at an average price of $13.79, for a total value of $32,241.02.
-Following the transaction, the chief accounting officer now directly owns 43,495 shares in the company, valued at $599,796.05.
+In other news, COO Brian Distelburger sold 7,650 shares of the firm’s stock in a transaction dated Monday, September 20th.
+The stock was sold at an average price of $12.25, for a total value of $93,712.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CAO Darryl Bond sold 3,946 shares of the firm’s stock in a transaction dated Monday, September 20th.
+The stock was sold at an average price of $12.25, for a total value of $48,338.50.
 The disclosure for this sale can be found here.
-Insiders have sold 80,737 shares of company stock worth $1,121,150 over the last three months.
-Insiders own 12.40% of the company’s stock.
+In the last three months, insiders sold 83,980 shares of company stock valued at $1,042,080.
+Corporate insiders own 12.40% of the company’s stock.

 A hedge fund recently raised its stake in Yext stock.
-Morgan Stanley lifted its holdings in Yext, Inc. (NYSE:YEXT) by 228.9% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 1,341,911 shares of the company’s stock after acquiring an additional 933,914 shares during the period.
+Morgan Stanley boosted its stake in shares of Yext, Inc. (NYSE:YEXT) by 228.9% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 1,341,911 shares of the company’s stock after acquiring an additional 933,914 shares during the quarter.
 Morgan Stanley owned 1.06% of Yext worth $19,176,000 at the end of the most recent reporting period.
 69.17% of the stock is currently owned by hedge funds and other institutional investors.

 Yext, Inc is an emerging growth company engages in software development.
 It offers a cloud-based digital knowledge platform, which allows businesses manage their digital knowledge in the cloud such as financial information, resources and performance of these resources on a consolidated basis and sync it to other application such as Apple Maps, Bing, Cortana, Facebook, Google, Google Maps, Instagram, Siri and Yelp.